 It’s easy to find a cheap Android TV box.
-A quick search on Amazon returns almost five hundred of them, in fact.
+A quick search on Amazon returns almost five hundred of them.

 Over the years, I’ve tested dozens of TV boxes.
 Some have been great, but some have been absolute garbage.

-In the past few years, we’ve actually gotten some really good streaming devices that run the official Android TV operating system and have great 4K performance, without breaking the bank.
+In the past few years, we’ve gotten some excellent streaming devices that run the official Android TV operating system and have outstanding 4K performance without breaking the bank.

-So in this article, I’m going to list off my picks for the best, cheap Android TV box at a few of the most popular price points.
+So in this article, I will list my picks for the best, cheap Android TV box at a few of the most popular price points.

-If you want to get right to it, you can skip down to the winners.
-But first, let’s talk about some reason why you might only need a cheap Android TV box.
+If you want to get right to it, you can skip to the winners.
+Let’s talk about why you might only need a cheap Android TV box.

 Why Would You Want a Cheap Android TV Box?